LGBTQ themes in Hindu mythology: Arjuna

 Arjuna himself is an example of gender variance.
 When Arjuna refused her amorous advances, the nymph Urvashi cursed Arjuna; he would become a "kliba", a member of the third gender.
 Krishna assured Arjuna that this curse would serve as the perfect disguise for Arjuna during his last year of exile.
 Arjuna took the name Brihannala and dressed in women's clothes, causing the curse to take effect.
 Thus Arjuna gained entry into the city ruled by king Virata, where he taught the arts of music, singing and dancing to the princess Uttarā and her female attendees.
 In the Padma Purana, Arjuna is also physically transformed into a woman when he requests permission to take part in Krishna's mystical dance, which only women may attend.

 Ila

-The story of Ila, a king cursed by Shiva and Parvati to alternate between being a man and woman each month, appears in several traditional Hindu texts.
+The story of Ila, which is a non binary story in Hindu mythology, is about a king cursed by Shiva and Parvati to alternate between being a man and woman each month, appears in several traditional Hindu texts.
 After changing sex, Ila loses the memory of being the other gender.
 During one such period, Ila marries Budha (the god of the planet Mercury).
 Although Budha knows of Ila's alternating gender, he does not enlighten the 'male' Ila, who remains unaware of his life as a woman.
 The two live together as man and wife only when Ila is female.
 In the Ramayana version, Ila bears Budha a son, although in the Mahabharata Ila is called both mother and father of the child.
 After this birth the curse is lifted and Ila is totally changed into a man who goes on to father several children with his wife.
 In another version, Budha is described as transgender as well.